Become a Member of the Water Worx Team!

 License or Certificate:

-Water Worx Services, INC is seeking qualified applicants for the full-time position as an asphalt / concrete crew leader.
+Water Worx Services, Inc. is seeking qualified applicants for the full-time position as an asphalt/concrete crewman (Underground Crewman II).
 This position is responsible for variety of activities related to the company’s overall success.
 Our success is built from the dedicated service of each one of our team members.

 SUPERVISION RECEIVED AND EXERCISED

-Receives general supervision from the Operations Manager and Division Manager.
+Receives general supervision from the Underground Crewman III.

 CLASS CHARACTERISTICS

-Asphalt / concrete crew leaders will be responsible for the day-to-day preventive maintenance of tools, equipment, and fleet vehicles used to accomplish their job.
+Underground Crewman II will be responsible for the day-to-day preventive maintenance of tools, equipment, and fleet vehicles used to accomplish their job.
 This role is required to work safely and productively in an industrial environment.
-The asphalt / concrete crew leaders should be available for any schedule and can move to our other locations as needed.
+The Underground Crewman II should be available for any schedule and can move to our other locations as needed.
 This includes working overtime and weekends as needed.
-The asphalt / concrete crew leaders must be highly motivated, able to complete tasks without direct supervision, and can communicate issues to their supervisor.
+The Underground Crewman II must be highly motivated, able to complete tasks without direct supervision, and able to communicate issues to their supervisor.
 This role receives guidance with respect to general objectives.
-Good judgment is required in all duties and any other tasks as assigned and directed by the division mangers, and operation manager.
+Good judgment is required in all duties and any other tasks as assigned and directed by the supervisor, division managers, and operation managers.
 Minimal overnight travel as required.
-This job description provides an overview of responsibilities and task to be performed.
+This job description provides an overview of responsibilities and tasks to be performed.
 It is not intended to be an all-inclusive job description as needs tend to change over time.

 Knowledge of: